xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

  * Apr.
+17, 2023
+   * Try to complete Activity 3.5.4.
+   * Start working on WileyPLUS Assignment 12.

+ * Apr.
 5, 2023
    * Complet Preview Activity 3.5.1.
    * Use Spring break to complete all WileyPLUS until Assignment 11.